djthread/mpct/README.md

                                 //   can be: latest, search, randomTracks, randomAlbums
                                 //   or playThisAlbum.
-                                //   Also valid but less useful are: raw, aliases 'action'     => 'mpc',  // 'mpc' to add to mpd, 'deadbeef' to send it there,
+                                //   Also valid but less useful are: raw, aliases 'action'     => 'mpc',  // 'mpc' to add to mpd, 'exe' to execute cmds, or 'list'
-                                //   exe to execute cmds, or 'list' to simply list the
+                                //   to simply list the hits
-                                //   hits

         'host'       => null,   // override the host default/environment
         'port'       => null,   // override the host default/environment